observe

 observe.<path>: any

-returns value stored at that path in State, otherwise it returns undefined
+returns value stored at that path in State, otherwise it returns undefined.
+If

 the value is serializable (e.g a primitive Javascript type, a plain object), a